Published 2025-01-06.

 Big Buck Bunny is a set of CC BY 3.0 licensed videos that are free to share and adapt.
 These videos are renderings of a single original video, provided in a variety of formats and resolutions.
 The original video is a comedy about a fat rabbit taking revenge on three irritating rodents.
 The script downloads some Big Buck Bunny videos for use as large file content for evaluating Git LFS servers.

-The script also downloads one large zip
+The script also downloads one large zip file from each of the following:

-Large PDFs are downloaded from testfile/org
+Large PDFs are downloaded from testfile/org.

-The downloaded large files are placed in subdirectory, called v1/
+The downloaded large files are placed in subdirectory, called v1/ and v2/.

 These subdirectories are used to update other previously committed large files.